Greening the Vehicle Fleet

 - Two mountain bikes with trailers are available for the use of the City horticulture staff for use on park sites where trucks are not necessary.

-Furthermore the City has completed a number of duel fuel and fuel switching conversions, including:
+Furthermore the City has completed a number of dual fuel and fuel switching conversions, including:

 - One 2007 Electric Ford Ranger

 - Currently 2 Electric Zambonis with a third being converted for electricity in 2016